 - The Durst Organization in a multi-party office leasing transaction at 733 Third Avenue involving approximately 200,000 square feet resulting in the restacking of existing tenants to accommodate a major tenant establishing its NYC headquarters.
 The transaction won the Real Estate Board of New York's 2004 Henry Hart Rice Achievement Award as the most ingenious leasing transaction of the year.

 - Henry Kallan in connection with the development and financing of the Giraffe, Library and Casablanca Hotels in New York and Hotel X in Toronto (including the ground lease with the City of Toronto).

-- The Durst Organization in connection with the assemblage of the land for and the development and financing (including the defeasance of the prior loan) of 4 Times Square, as well as in numerous other office building refinancings and mezzanine loans.
+- The Durst Organization in connection with the assemblage of the land for and the development and financings of 4 Times Square, now known as 151 West 42nd Street, as well as in numerous other office building refinancings and mezzanine loans.

 Areas Of Practice

 - Development Rights Transfers

 - New York, 1975